codelight-eu/acf-blocks/README.md

 });
 ```

 Now, you will have a flexible content area on every Page where you can add the ImageBlock.
-The ImageBlock will also be added to template-image.php as a regular, non-flexible block.
+Note that the ImageBlock will still be added to template-image.php as a regular (non-flexible-layout) block as well.
+The ImageBlock will use the same template in both cases.
+This provides an easy way to re-use blocks between templates, flexible content areas and even projects.
+It's also possible to use a different template in different situations (e.g. flexible layout vs regular page context), whilst keeping the backend code of the block the same.

+## Example 4: So why is this useful?
+One obvious answer is that once you get the general idea, it's about 10x faster compared to writing all the annoying template code by hand.
+However, the actual main advantage of using ACF Blocks is that it makes you architect things in one specific, clean, flexible and modular way.
+You now have a really good way to separate your templates and functionality.
+You can re-use and extend ACF field groups and blocks.
+You always know where to find your code.
+This approach speeds up the development of smaller projects but it really shines in the context of massive sites where you have lots of different fields and field groups.

+todo: more complex examples.

 ## FAQ
 **Will using this library have an impact on performance?**